lombax85/iOS7Downloader/README.md

 Note for background download support

 - if the app is killed by the user, the download activity is killed by the system.
-It will resume from the beginning once the app is opened again.
-TODO: save resume data to avoid resuming from the beginning.
+At the subsequent startup, the system will pass the resume data and the download will continue from the last saved point.
 - if the app is killed by the system (example: to free memory), the download continues in background.
 - completion block and progress block are not executed if a download progress/finishes in background
 - to support background download (as described above) you must add in your AppDelegate this method: